PythonCharmers/CoursePreparation/installation.md

 1. for your user account \(**not** for all users\).
 This way you can install and remove packages later without needing Administrator / root access privileges.
 2. in a folder without spaces.
 For example: `C:\Python3` or `/home/user/anaconda` are good choices.
 Spaces in the Python path occasionally cause scripts to break.

+### Help?

+If you would like any help installing Python before or after your course, please contact us at help@pythoncharmers.com.

-## Summary
+### Summary

-From now on, we will assume that you have Python installed on your system.
+The rest of this Course Preparation site assumes that you have Python installed on your computer.